In California law, landlords must follow a series of steps to evict a tenant legally. The eviction process involves all of the following:

 Examples of illegal “self-help” evictions include changing the locks, taking the tenant’s belongings, removing the front door, or turning off the heat or electricity, but this can also be many different things.
 Many states specify how much money a tenant can sue for if the landlord has tried to illegally evict the tenant through some sort of self-help measure.
 Some state laws also provide for tenant's court costs and attorneys' fees (if the tenant successfully sues the landlord) and/or give the tenant the right to stay in the rental unit.

-What are the potential penalties for a self-help eviction?
+What are the penalties for a self-help eviction in California?

 According to California Civil Code, you may be liable for Tenant’s Court Costs & Attorneys’ Fees.
 The statute also gives the tenant the right to stay.